kdeldycke/awesome-billing/readme.md

 This highlight the strategic importance of the domain, not only for cloud providers but virtually any business, especially those who are software-centric.

+- [PriceOps.org](https://priceops.org) - The 5 Pillars of PriceOps define a methodology for pricing model definition and implementation that supports iteration, safety, and organizational alignment.

 - [Pricing, my only growth hack at Qonto](https://getlago.substack.com/p/pricing-my-only-growth-hack-at-qonto?s=r) - Most businesses don't know how to iterate over pricing: sales teams dictates them without involvement of the people in charge of implementation, which ends up in frustration for all.
 That's why you need to recognize billing as a critical function of your organization.

 - [5 things I learned while developing a billing system](https://arnon.dk/5-things-i-learned-developing-billing-system/) - A great introduction on all the various aspects of a billing system, from currency to invoices, including great illustrations about plans change logic.
 All these topics are later detailed in dedicated sections below.